blakedennett/LoanApprovalProject/README.md

 #### Model Selection Methodology

 <h4>For my model selection, I used a while loop that randomly selected the number of features and which to use as well as randomly selecting each hyperparameter.
 If an f1 score was found that was higher than any previous, the program would append to a text file, saving each hyperparameter with its validation and holdout scores.
 I made four of these while loops inside of separate functions that ran different types of decision trees.
 These were the GausianNB, XGBClassifier, RandomForest, and the plain DecisionTreeClassifier.
 I put these loops into four separate functions and ran them each in parallel using the Python multiprocessing library.
-The best models were selected using the validation data, but ultimately, the holdout data is the one I used as the final results.
-I decided not to use any automatic hyperparameter tools like GridSearchCV and Ray Tune because I wanted to be more hands-on with the models.</h4>
+The best models were selected using the validation data, but ultimately, the holdout data is the one I used as the final results.</h4>

+#### Using GridSearchCv

 #### Final Model Results